clj/sparkleserver/README.markdown

 ## Cumulative setup

+The `sparkleserver.cumulative` option is used to specify a number of feeds which use the cumulative changelog display. `sparkleserver.cumulative` is a dictionary where the keys is the last path component(s) of the URL used to load the feed, and the value is a dictionary containing the following keys:
-It is currently only possible to have one cumulative feed per sparkleserver.
-This feed is described with a dictionary containing the following keys: `feed`, `feedpath`, `changelogpath`, and `appname`, which are used as follows:
+`feedpath`, `changelogpath`, and `appname`.
+These keys are used as follows:

-* `feed`
-  Is the name of the feed as it will appear on your server, it is the last path component of the URL.
 * `feedpath`
   The actual feed that is served up.
 This should be a specially prepared xml file, including one items which instead of a changelog has a special marker